dalcorso/thermo_pw/thermo_pw_help.md

 <br>
 This error most likely indicates you are simulating a noncollinear magnetic system.
 Keep in mind that magnetic space group identification isn't implemented in <code>thermo_pw</code>.
 Versions up to <code>0.9.0</code> don't perform a check for this, which can lead to the error.
 To resolve this, please apply the changes introduced in commit <code>a68e6cb</code> (January 18, 2018).
-If you encounter this error while using <code>ibrav/=0<code> with a collinear system, please send your input file for further investigation.
+If you encounter this error while using <code>ibrav/=0</code> with a collinear system, please send your input file for further investigation.
 <br><br>
 17. When using <code>what='scf_disp'</code> with partial phonon computations (e.g., <code>start_q</code>, <code>last_q</code>, <code>start_irr</code>, <code>last_irr</code>), I receive strange error messages.
 Why?
 <br>
-The <code>what='scf_disp'</code> option requires all the dynamical matrix files to be present in the dynamical_matrices directory.
+The <code>what='scf_disp'</code> option requires all the dynamical matrix files to be present in the <code>dynamical_matrices</code> directory.
 If you are performing partial phonon calculations, use <code>what='scf_ph'</code> until all necessary dynamical matrices have been generated and collected.
 Once all files are present, you can then run with <code>what='scf_disp'</code> for the final computation.
 <br><br>
 18. I'm computing a phonon dispersion, but some <B>q</B> points are not being computed.
 What's the reason?
 <br>
 The most probable reason is that you have not cleaned your <code>outdir</code> directory.
 Note that <code>thermo_pw</code> always attempts to reuse content from the <code>outdir</code> directory if it finds any.
 <br><br>